Malaysian Food · August 4, 2022

 Nonsoom Bambangan: The Funky-smelling Pickled Wild Mango from Sabah

-Nonsoom Bambangan ( also spelt Nonsom/Noonsom) is an absolute favourite among the Kadazandusun people in Sabah.
-It is a pickled dish made by preserving jungle wild mango called bambangan.
+Nonsoom Bambangan (also spelled Nonsom/Noonsom) holds a special place in the hearts of the Kadazandusun people in Sabah.
+This beloved pickled dish is crafted by preserving the jungle wild mango known as bambangan.

 Nonsoom Bambangan

-Compared to a normal mango, bambangan is more sour, less sweet and has a unique fragrant.
-It also has a thick dark brown skin, bright yellow ripened flesh and a larger seed.
-The plant is native to Borneo and can be found mostly wild in the forests or in scattered backyard plantings in villages.
-It is being used in many native dishes in Sabah and other parts of Borneo.
+In comparison to regular mangoes, bambangan possesses a distinct character.
+It is more sour, less sweet, and exudes a unique fragrance.
+The fruit showcases a thick, dark brown skin, vibrant yellow ripened flesh, and a larger seed.
+Native to Borneo, the bambangan tree is predominantly found in the wild forests or scattered backyard plantings within villages.
+It features prominently in numerous native dishes across Sabah and other parts of Borneo.

-Nonsoom Bambangan is made by mixing the ripe flesh of the fruit, the grated seed of the fruit, salt, and sometimes chillies.
-The mixture is then put into glass or plastic jars, closed tightly and left aside to be preserved for at least a week before consumption.
+To create Nonsoom Bambangan, the ripe flesh of the fruit is combined with grated seed, salt, and occasionally chillies.
+This mixture is carefully placed into glass or plastic jars, tightly sealed, and left to undergo the preservation process for at least a week before it is ready to be enjoyed.

-Nonsoom Bambangan is commonly eaten as a side dish that goes well with rice, vegetables and other main dishes of fish, chicken or meat.
-During the fruit season, Nonsoom Bambangan can be easily found on roadside stalls, tamu markets and during special festivals.
+Nonsoom Bambangan is commonly savoured as a delightful side dish that pairs perfectly with rice, vegetables, and other main courses such as fish, chicken, or meat.
+During the fruit season, you can easily find Nonsoom Bambangan at roadside stalls, tamu markets, and during special festivals.
+The tangy and rich flavours of this pickled delicacy add a delightful twist to meals, delighting both locals and visitors alike.

 Nonsoom Bambangan